Microsoft/azure-docs.pt-pt/articles/cost-management-billing/manage/upgrade-azure-subscription.md

 ## <a name="next-steps"></a>Passos seguintes

-Agora que atualizou a conta, veja [Evitar custos inesperados com a faturação e a gestão de custos do Azure](getting-started.md).
+Agora que atualizou a sua conta, veja [Planear a gestão dos custos do Azure](../understand/plan-manage-costs.md).